pvaladares/42cursus-01-Born2BeRoot/README.md

 *lighttpd (pronounced /lighty/) is a secure, fast, compliant, and very flexible web server that has been optimized for high-performance environments. lighttpd uses memory and CPU efficiently and has lower resource use than other popular web servers.
 Its advanced feature-set (FastCGI, CGI, Auth, Output-Compression, URL-Rewriting and much more) make lighttpd the perfect web server for all systems, small and large.*

 * Install `lighttpd` by typing the following command `sudo apt install lighttpd`
-* Check it was installed and is active with both commands `dpkg -l | grep lighttpd` and `sudo service status lighttpd`
+* Check it was installed and is active with both commands `dpkg -l | grep lighttpd` and `sudo service lighttpd status`
-* Lastetly we need to whitelist incoming port 80 (default port for webservers) with `sudo ufw allow 80`
+* Lastetly we need to whitelist incoming port 80 (default port for webservers) with `sudo ufw allow 80/tcp`
 * On `VirtualBox` go to Network/NAT choose Port Forwarding and apply rule 80:80 (Host Port:Guest Port), then go to host browser and navigate to http://127.0.0.1/.
 At this point you should see the default welcome message instead of a not found webpage or ERR_CONNECTION_REFUSED message.

 ### 4.1.2 `MariaDB`